GaigeBonderer/CSE108-Final-Project/README.md

     -User.js: Defines user table and functions to interact with user table

-node_modules: Stores dependencies, dependencies can be up dated by "npm install *the dependencie name*" or "npm install" which updates
+node_modules: Stores dependencies, dependencies can be up dated by "npm install *the dependency name*" or "npm install" which updates
                 all dependencies from packages.json

-public: This directory seems to contain all the files that will be served to clients.
-It includes:
+public: This directory contains all the front-end files

     -css: CSS files for styling.